+Celtic make winger Yang their third summer signing

-Celtic sign Hyunjun Yang on five-year deal
+Celtic sign Hyunjun Yang on five-year deal from Gangwon FC

 Last updated on .From the section Celtic